-Online events: Coming alongside people with dementia
+Online talk: Coming alongside people with dementia

-Online events: Coming alongside people with dementia
+Online talk: Coming alongside people with dementia

 A close up of an elderly person's lap with their hand being held by another younger person's hand.